 † 'Monthly Magazine,' or 'British Register,' vol. xiii.
-1802, p.
-457.
+1802,

-1793, he remarks: "There are two kinds of " covetousness, one the fear of poverty, the "other the desire of gain.
-The former, I " believe, at some times affects all people " who live by a profession."
+1793, he remarks: "There are two kinds of "covetousness, one the fear of poverty, the "other the desire of gain.
+The former, I "believe, at some times affects all people "who live by a profession."
 Again, his son Erasmus, in writing on Nov.
-12, 1792, to my father, after remarking how rich he was becoming, adds: "I am not afraid of being rich. " as our father used to say at Lichfield he " was, for fear of growing covetous; to avoid " which misfortune, as you know, he used to "dig a certain number of duck puddles " every spring, that he might fill them up "again in the autumn."
+12, 1792, to my father, after remarking how rich he was becoming, adds: "I am not afraid of being rich, "as our father used to say at Lichfield he "was, for fear of growing covetous; to avoid "which misfortune, as you know, he used to "dig a certain number of duck puddles "every spring, that he might fill them up "again in the autumn."
 How it was possible to expend much money in digging duck puddles, it is not easy to see.
-It is probable that the only foundation for

 It is probable that the only foundation for the reviewer's statements, and for others of a like kind, was the habit he had-perhaps a foolish one-of often speaking about himself in a quizzing or bantering tone.
-Mr. Edgeworth, who had known him "intimately "during thirty-six years," in answer to the reviewer, writes:
+Mr. Edgeworth, who had known him "intimately "during thirty-six years," in answer to the reviewer, writes:\